christroutner/gatsby-ipfs-personal-blog/markdown/blog/21-06-11-what-is-psf.md

 From a game-theoretic standpoint, it seems to me that the PSF is playing two distictly different games:

 - One is a fiat-pegged game.
 Money comes in, money goes out, based on work done.
 - One is a token-based game with no consideration of fiat.
+It involves:
+  - Inconsistent, intrinsically motivated work primarily,
-It involves inconsistent, intrinsically motivated work, incentivized by a closed-loop token economy.
+  - Complimented by a little extrinsically motivated work, incentivized by a closed-loop token economy.

 The rules of the first game are based on fiat, and are the ones most people are comfortable playing.
 It's just a business, and it plays by the same rules all businesses play by.
 Money comes in, money goes out.
 There are taxes, and legal liability, and intellectual property to worry about.
 There is overhead and accounting, management, hiring, and all the other things that businesses do when playing the 'let's stay in business' game.